obophenotype/pheno_pattern_workbench/README.md

 # Pheno Pattern Workbench
-Workbench for Analysing and Reconciliation Support of Ontology Patterns (Definitions) in Phenotype Ontologies
+Workbench for Analysing and Reconciliation Support of Ontology Patterns (Definitions) in Phenotype Ontologies.
+The dockerised version of the workbench can be found here: https://github.com/matentzn/pheno-workbench-docker.

 # Acknowledgements
 ## Vaadin